Toni Storm: WWE (2017–2021)

-After a 8-month hiatus, on 4 October 2020 at TakeOver 31, Storm returned to NXT following the NXT Women's Championship match between Io Shirai and Candice LeRae.
-She then joined Candice LeRae's team with Dakota Kai, and Raquel González for TakeOver: WarGames.
+After an 8-month hiatus, on 4 October 2020 at TakeOver 31, Storm returned to NXT following the NXT Women's Championship match between Io Shirai and Candice LeRae.
+She then joined Candice LeRae's team with Dakota Kai, and Raquel González for TakeOver: WarGames, turning heel.
 At Royal Rumble, she entered as #7 and was eliminated by Rhea Ripley.
 She then competed in a triple threat match for the NXT Women's Championship involving Mercedes Martinez and reigning champion Io Shirai at TakeOver: Vengeance Day in a losing effort.
 On 10 March 2021 episode of NXT, Storm challenged Shirai for the title, where she was again unsuccessful.

-Storm debuted on SmackDown on 23 July episode, defeating Zelina Vega.
+Storm debuted on SmackDown on 23 July episode as a face, defeating Zelina Vega.
 She was then defeated by Vega during the Queen's Crown tournament in the first round.
 She participated in the 5 on 5 Survivor Series elimination match at Survivor Series; eliminating both Carmella and Vega but was then eliminated by Liv Morgan.
 Storm then began a program with SmackDown Women's Champion Charlotte Flair with Storm winning their first bout via disqualification.
 She then received her title opportunity on the Christmas Eve edition of SmackDown in a losing effort.
-This was her last televised appearance in WWE; the following week, on 29 December 2021, Storm requested a release from her WWE contract and it was immediately granted.
-In an interview with Renee Paquette six months later, she explained the reasons that led to her departure from the company and said, "I didn't feel that appreciated.
-And I just felt like [WWE], at times, didn't have very much respect for me.
-I feel like, over time, they just crushed my love for wrestling.
-It just wasn't even wrestling anymore.
-You're not even allowed to say 'wrestling'."
+This would be her last televised appearance in WWE as she abruptly requested her release the following week on 29 December, which was immediately granted.

+In an interview with Renee Paquette six months later, Storm said of her departure from WWE: